Something went wrong

 Washington County Homeowner’s Guide to Selecting an Oil Company

-For Washington homes heating with heating oil, picking which of the 12 heating oil companies that serve Washington can drastically impact the cost of home heating.
+For Washington residences heating with heating oil, selecting which of the 12 heating oil companies that serve Washington plays a big role in determining how much money is spent on heating each winter.

-Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system pick one of the 0 “full-service” oil companies that serve Washington.
-Full service companies such as or offer families annual contracts which consist of a combined package of both automatic fuel oil delivery and furnace repair.
-With an automatic fuel oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
-The customer does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system select one of the 0 “full-service” oil companies that serve Washington.
+Full service companies such as or offer homeowners annual contracts which consist of a combined package of both automatic number two heating oil delivery and HVAC repair.
+With an automatic fuel oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
+The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for homeowners who are looking to save money.
-With discount oil companies, in return for better prices, you monitor the fuel oil level in your tank, and you place an oil order when you're running low.
-Some of the 2 Washington cash heating oil companies serving Washington include Cr Augenstein Inc and Wilson Home Heating Inc.
+Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
+With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
+A few of the 2 Washington cash heating oil companies serving Washington include Cr Augenstein Inc and Wilson Home Heating Inc.

-Washington Heating Oil Company By The Numbers: Oil Companies Serving Washington: 12 companies .
+Washington Fuel Oil Company Fast Facts: Oil Companies Serving Washington: 12 companies .